 JAMES Madison, Washington's floor manager at the Constitutional Convention of 1787 in Philadelphia, stated the main necessity for holding the Convention at all arose from selfish and untrustworthy human nature.
+The assembly probably understood exactly who he had in mind, although that is a little unfair to residents of Virginia.
+He really meant everybody.
 In the theology of the time, mankind was stained with original sin.
-Particularly in France however, many 18th century romanticists responded to the Enlightenment by defiantly declaring human nature is born pure in heart.
+Particularly in France, many 18th century romanticists responded to the Enlightenment by defiantly declaring human nature is born pure in heart.
 In their view, current evils grow from the pollution of civilization, without which it might be possible to have no government at all.
-At its root, this romanticism was an outcry against progress and civilization, blaming the world's troubles on the Industrial Revolution, so to speak.
-From Madison's skeptical viewpoint, the most awkward feature of the Romantic Period was its adoption by his Francophile friend and neighbor, Thomas Jefferson, current American ambassador to France.
-Madison recognized that Jefferson and Patrick Henry were prepared to assail any attempt to add power to a central government, particularly if it weakened the power of Virginia.
-As indeed they promptly came forward to do.
+At its root, such romanticism was an outcry against progress and civilization, blaming the world's troubles on the Industrial Revolution, so to speak.
+From Madison's skeptical viewpoint, the most awkward feature of the Romantic Period was its adoption by his Francophile friend and neighbor, Thomas Jefferson, the current American ambassador to France.
+Madison recognized that Jefferson and Patrick Henry were prepared to assail any attempt to add the slightest power to a central government, particularly if it weakened the power of Virginia.
+As indeed they promptly came forward to do and nearly succeeded.

 |Treaty of Paris|